Abbasabad, Mazandaran

 Abbasabad (عباس آباد) (Note: Also romanized as ‘Abbāsābād; formerly Varaak or Veresk (وَرسَك)) is a city in the Central District of Abbasabad County, Mazandaran province, Iran, serving as capital of both the county and the district.

 Demographics

 Population

-At the time of the 2006 National Census, the city's population was 11,256 in 3,195 households, when it was capital of the former Abbasabad District of Tonekabon County.
+At the time of the 2006 National Census, the city's population was 11,256 in 3,195 households, when it was capital of the former Abbasabad District in Tonekabon County.
 The following census in 2011 counted 11,599 people in 3,620 households, by which time the district had been separated from the county in the establishment of Abbasabad County.
 Abbasabad was transferred to the new Central District as the county's capital.
 The 2016 census measured the population of the city as 13,482 people in 4,500 households.